libavg/libavg/sphinxdoc/areanodes.rst

             if a program using a firewire device has crashed leaving resources allocated.
 Note that all firewire devices (including for instance external hard drives) are affected.

-    .. autoclass:: CameraInfo

-        A CameraInfo is a container for specific informations about a plugged-in camera.
-        It contains all necessary informations about a installed camera, which are mainly used to create a :py:class:`CameraNode`.
-The unique value to identify the camera is stored in :py:attr:`device`, whereas :py:attr:`driver` tells which driver is used to call the camera itself.
-Informations about supported camera :py:attr:`controls` or :py:attr:`imageFormats` are stored
-        in two separated lists.

-        .. py:attribute:: driver

-            String which contains the name of the driver

-        .. py:attribute:: device

-            String which contains the unique id of the camera

-        .. py:attribute:: imageFormats

-            Returns a list of :py:class:`CameraImageFormat`'s with all possible image formats for that camera

-        .. py:attribute:: controls

-            Returns a list of :py:class:`CameraControl`'s with all possible controls for that camera

-    .. autoclass:: CameraImageFormat

-        A CameraImageFormat is a container which features informations about a supported image format of a camera.
-It stores the :py:attr:`size` of the resolution, a :py:attr:`pixelFormat` and a list of supported :py:attr:`framerates` for that format.

-        .. py:attribute:: size

-            A point which represents the resolution in width and height

-        .. py:attribute:: pixelFormat

-            String which tells about the pixel format (see :py:class:`Bitmap`)

-        .. py:attribute:: framerates

-            List of supported frame rates for that image format as floats

-    .. autoclass:: CameraControl

-        A CameraControl is a container which features informations about a supported control for a camera (e.g. brightness, white balance, etc.).
-It stores informations about the :py:attr:`name` of the control (what is controled) and a :py:attr:`range with possible values` and their related :py:attr:`default`.

-        .. py:attribute:: controlName

-            String which tells what control is meant

-        .. py:attribute:: min

-            The minimum value for that control

-        .. py:attribute:: max

-            The maximum value for that control

-        .. py:attribute:: default

-            The default value for that control

     .. autoclass:: CanvasNode